 B. Read your numbers –This is like the beginning step where you learn to read the words on the page.
 Understanding the key numbers on your financial statement like sales, profit or loss, and ending cash is crucial.
 Reading the numbers is the first step, analyzing is the next step.
 Just because you understand the words on the page doesn’t mean you understand how to comprehend them in the context of the paragraph, chapter or a story as a whole.

 C. Analyze where you’re at – Understanding how to make your financial information meaningful is vital to making financial decisions.
-For example, taking the information on your scorecard and using it to determine your break-even point, or know how much working capital you have, develop a financial plan, working within a budget, or monitoring trends.
+For example, taking the information on your scorecard and using it to determine your break-even point, or knowing how much working capital you have, developing a financial plan, working within a budget, monitoring trends, or adjusting prices.
 This is where you can comprehend the story your numbers are telling you and in financial terms, this is called financial analysis.

-These three steps allow you to get a complete and accurate understanding of how much money you have, how much money you owe, what’s your income and how much your business has in expenses.
+These three steps allow you to get a complete and accurate understanding of how much money you have, how much money you owe, what is your income and how much your business has in expenses.
 This is the story your numbers are telling you.

 To learn more about the financial skills and tools to run your business more profitably, in a way that will put the FUN back into your business to help you Finally Understand your Numbers, please visit www.ewhsba.com or call 262-796-1040.